microsoft/OMS-Agent-for-Linux/test/docker-test/OmsDockerRunInstructions.md

 For Ubuntu 16: docker build -rm -f ubuntu16/Dockerfile -t ubuntu16 .

 Note:
-1. Update your workspace-id, workspace-key, omsbundle settings in OMS_TestsWithDocker file
+1. Update workspace-id, workspace-key, omsbundle settings in OMS_TestsWithDocker file
 2. Make sure the Images set matches the docker images on your machine

 To start the tests, Run the Python Script: